|San José State University|

 the Measured Wavelengths

-As can be seen in the table the errors are usually a small fraction of one percent.
+As can be seen in the table the errors are typically a small fraction of one percent.

 HOME PAGE OF Thayer Watkins